A book of insights into people and events, written by Nigel to raise funds for the continuing advancement of the Quicksilver project.

 First launch of the Shuttle Columbia

-Belching clouds of smoke and steam spewed from vast flame trenches beneath the Shuttle’s main engines and engulfed the launch pad, then a searing, white-hot spectre of flame pierced the dense, swirling ocean of grey as the booster rockets ignited and the gigantic craft rose free and clawed her way up through the blue sky.
+Belching clouds of smoke and steam spewed from vast flame trenches beneath the Shuttle’s rocket engines and engulfed the launch pad, then a searing, white-hot spectre of flame pierced the dense, swirling ocean of grey as the booster rockets ignited and the gigantic craft rose free and clawed her way up through the blue sky.
 It took a few seconds for the sound to come.
 It first reached us as a deep rumbling noise – fearful, almost deafening.
 As the spacecraft gained height, this menacing low tone became the backdrop to a fierce crackling noise of awesome intensity … the sound of raw energy, like static on a radio but infinitely louder, as if the sky were a gigantic sheet of canvas being ripped in two.

 Laughs Until He Drops o